 You will need to be more aware of yourself when travelling alone.
 You won’t have anyone to take that 10th shot out of your hand or convince you the concoction swirling in a fluorescent bucket no longer looks appealing.
 Try and keep drinking to a minimum to avoid any unnecessary trouble, and save your money!

-Some women like to adopt a fake wedding ring to ward off unwanted attention and others advise that you stay well connected to females around you; hotel reception staff or a group leader if traveling this way.
-Ask them to advise on the best places to visit, or to book you a cab for example.
+Some women like to adopt a fake wedding ring to ward off unwanted attention and others advise that you stay well connected to females around you; hotel reception staff or a group leader if traveling this way are always safe bets.
+Ask them to advise on the best places to visit or to book you a cab for example.

 If you are travelling alone within a tour group, avoid trusting people too quickly.
 A 5 minute dash to the toilet could lead to vanished valuables – and how are you to trust them when they say they don’t have your stuff?!